 Guidelines for cases of possible exposure:

-- Possible exposure can include situations like a family member, friend, classmate, or co-worker tests positive or was exhibiting symptoms.
+- Possible exposure can include situations like a family member, friend, classmate, or co-worker tests positive or exhibits symptoms.

 - Please follow the Ohio Department of Health guidelines on self-quarantine and symptom monitoring.